Local Number Portability Best Practices

 Decisions/Recommendations

 PIM 32 seeks to address issues related to the process of obtaining a Customer Service Record (CSR) for wireline reseller customers.
 The CSR contains information necessary to complete a Local Service Request (LSR) for porting a wireline number.
-In some cases, carriers are not able to obtain an end user's specific CSR information from some wireline network service providers when attempting to port telephone numbers (TNs) associated with reseller accounts.
-For example, two of four RBOCs refuse to send the CSR information to the New Local Service Provider (NLSP) because they have been instructed by their resellers not to share the end user's specific information which the resellers consider to be proprietary.
+In some cases, carriers are not able to obtain an end user's specific CSR information from some wireline network Service Providers when attempting to port telephone numbers (TNs) associated with reseller accounts.
+For example, some Service Providers refuse to send the CSR information to the New Local Service Provider (NLSP) because they have been instructed by their resellers not to share the end user's specific information which the resellers consider to be proprietary.

 This is a critical problem.
 For those reseller errors where there is a workaround, many of the port requests are significantly delayed before completion.
 In some cases there are no workaround solutions and end users who want to port their number cannot.
 Those customers either give up on porting their number, or cannot keep their number and must change to a new number.
 It is not always possible to work with the resellers to obtain the information needed to populate the LSR.
 It is often difficult to find someone with the reseller that can support a port and provide the needed information.